Yellow nail syndrome

 The yellow nail syndrome (YNS) is a rare disorder principally affecting the lymphatic system.

-It is characterised by a clinical triad:
+It is characterized by a clinical triad:

-- lymphoedema (peripheral/primary)
+- lymphedema (peripheral/primary)

 Other associated features include: